blaizard/bzd/tools/bazel_build/modules/bzd_rules_bdl/python/bdl/docs/build.md

 The output of the preprocess stage is a `bdl` object which mainly consist of a `Symbol Map` and a `Symbol Tree`.

 A `Symbol Map` links symbols with their actual definition.
 It consists of a dictionary of fully qualified names to resolved elements.
-Elements that are unamed gets allocated a unique private fqn, that is visible only by this local compilation unit.
+Elements that are unnamed gets allocated a unique private fqn, that is visible only by this local compilation unit.

-A `Symbol Tree` is a hierachical view of the file, it can be uised to recreate a given file and should contains all the necessary information.
+A `Symbol Tree` is a hierarchical view of the file, it can be uised to recreate a given file and should contains all the necessary information.
 It only uses symbols defined in the `Symbol Map`.
-In short it is a hierachical view of a `Symbol Map`.
+In short it is a hierarchical view of a `Symbol Map`.

 A bdl file is serialized into a `.o` file for caching purpose.
 Each `.bdl` should have its corresponding `.o` file after the build process.